Calpurniax/secure_form/README.md

 ## Task for the back-end
 ### In the contact form
-- [] Route and controller for saving the contact form data
+- [x] Route and controller for saving the contact form data
-- [] ORM for the DB
+- [x] ORM for the DB
 - [] Apply filters against XSS and SQLinjection
-- [] Validate hidden inputs are empty (return error 500)
+- [x] Validate hidden inputs are empty (return error 500)
-- [] Implement middleware to restrict number of calls
+- [x] Implement middleware to restrict number of calls (express-rate-limit)
 ### CRUD
 - [x] Token with encript user id and role, needs to has expire date
 - [x] Admin is unique and generate only in DB